monke-poggo/ApeSight/README.md

 4. Click **Load unpacked** → select the repo folder

-5. Done, the ApeSight icon should show up in your toolbar
+5. Done, the ApeSight icon should show up in your toolbar right after you pinned it

 ## Permissions